March 19, 2019

 Second, open the storage compartment.
 Usually a simple grate, some systems have a slide tray positioned above or below the furnace.
 Open the tray and slide out the filter.

 Examine the filter.
 Does it look dirty?
 Chances are if you’ve answered yes to any of the three problems in the previous section it will.
 Try holding the filter up to a light source and seeing if light can pass through.
 If all or most light is blocked, then you have a clogged air filter.
-If you look on the frame of your air filter it will tell you what size you need to replace it with.
+If you look at the frame of your air filter it will tell you what size you need to replace it with.

 Buy a Replacement Filter.
 Once you’ve matched the correct size, all you need to do is select the kind of filter you want to replace it with.
 The most inexpensive is a simple fiberglass filter.
 These are the fibrous, usually blue, filters that are commonly purchased for homes and apartments.
 They do the job, but they do little to improve the quality of your indoor air.
 If you’re susceptible to allergies or have pets, consider upgrading to a polyester or pleated filter.
 They cost a little more but they’re much better at filtering out contaminants than a simple fiberglass filter.